 Motor cruising is perfect for venturing further afield and exploring new places in comfort.
 Equipped with powerful engines, these boats travel large distances quickly and better still, you won’t have to worry about there being enough wind!

-The RYA Motor Cruising course is designed for complete novices and is ideal for potential new crew members, introducing basic principles and how to assist the helm.
+The RYA Start Motor Cruising course is designed for complete novices.
+This makes it ideal for potential new crew members, introducing basic principles and how to assist the helm.

-Further reading – Competent Crew Skills (CCPCN) is the perfect introduction to the basic practical elements of motor boating.
+For further reading, RYA Competent Crew Skills is the perfect introduction to the basic practical elements of motor boating.

 If you have a VHF radio onboard your boat, or even carry a handheld VHF whilst kayaking or paddle-boarding, you need to hold an operator’s licence.

-The RYA Marine Radio Short Range Certificate (SRC) course is a one-day course aimed at anyone who wants to operate a marine VHF radio, with or without Digital Selective Calling (DSC).
-With options to complete the course online or in the classroom, you really can learn at your own pace and convenience.
+The RYA Marine Radio Short Range Certificate course is a one-day course aimed at anyone who wants to operate a marine VHF radio, with or without Digital Selective Calling.
+With options to complete the course online or in the classroom, you can learn at your own pace and convenience.

-Vital for days out boating, it covers radio functionality, how to relay information clearly and swiftly in an emergency situation, as well as hands-on practice of operating and talking over the radio.
+Vital for days out boating, it covers radio functionality, how to relay information clearly and swiftly in an emergency, as well as hands-on practice of operating and talking over the radio.

 The RYA training schemes cover everything from dinghy sailing to radar and are structured in such a way that you can enter at any level.
 With over 100 courses, there really is something for everyone.